VictorAlmeidaFonseca/CaixaVirtual/README.md

 #### Database storage

 For this project we use MongoDB Atlas.
-MongoDB Atlas automates infrastructure provisioning database storage in cloud.
+MongoDB Atlas automates infrastructure would storing the all database on cloud.
 If you want, you can check or change the *db.connection.js* file at src/models/db.connection.js.
 For more infomation about the MongoDB Atlas: https://www.mongodb.com/cloud/atlas.

 ### Next Steps